 A persistent dripping noise suggests potential issues within walls or ceilings.
 These sounds often remain unnoticed until damage becomes severe.

 Pay attention to creaks or popping noises on floors.
-These auditory clues might signal wood expanding or contracting due to water exposure.
+These auditory cues may indicate wood expanding or contracting due to water exposure.
 Detecting such noises early can prevent more extensive, more costly repairs down the line.

 Signs of Water Damage Under Floors